maliahavlicek/what2do2day/readme.md

 >  - Publish T-shirts, & stickers mugs for benign but up to date trends
 >
 > Features
->   - Forms that allows users to Add , Edit , Delete Search Texting Terms
+>   - Forms that allows users to Add , Edit , Delete, Search Texting Terms
 >   - Up and Down voting if Definition is Good, BAD, AWFUL
->   - SATs about what words were search for the most so owner can Stock Online store accordingly
+>   - Metrics about what words were search for the most so owner can Stock Online store accordingly

 2.What2Do2Day:
 > External Goals